life-itself/tao/scqh/README.md

 Develop a community of people based on a shared culture and shared views that include the possibility of transformation, the primacy of being, getting shit done and [tolerant universalism]; and with a focus on the development of a big vision and committed to powerful, practical action to realise it [including the development of a large-scale political movement] [on the timescale of our lifetimes and those of our children].

 Rufus Pollock, Sylvie Barbier, Liam Kavanagh, Ninon Godefroy

+> Where there is no vision, the people perish.
+(Proverbs 29)